Mercury Turnpike Cruiser: Body

 During its production, the Turnpike Cruiser was offered as a two-door and four-door hardtop.
-To serve as the pace car for the 1957 Indianapolis 500, a convertible was created (named the Convertible Cruiser), leading Mercury to offer a version for sale.
-Effectively one of the first replica pace cars, the Convertible Cruiser was offered in a single yellow (Sun Glitter) exterior color and were fitted with the optional continental tire kit.
+To serve as the pace car for the 1957 Indianapolis 500, a convertible was created, named the Convertible Cruiser, leading Mercury to offer a replica version for sale.
+It was offered in a single yellow, Sun Glitter, exterior color and fitted with the optional continental tire kit.

-The installation of a hood ornament had become commonplace during this time, and the Turnpike Cruiser was no exception.
-However, Mercury also installed one outside and at the base of the rear window for 1957, then relocated it inside next to the rear window where it would light up if the exterior lights were on and did not serve the function of a third brake light.
+An unusual 1957 feature was an ornament mounted outside at the base of the rear window, which was relocated inside next to the rear window and would light up if the exterior lights were on.

 While sharing much of its body with the Montclair, the Turnpike Cruiser was distinguished by several exterior design features.
-Although not legalized across the entire United States until 1958, "Quadri-Beam" dual headlamps were fitted as standard equipment (the only 1957 Mercury to do so, as well as one of very few cars from that year to be equipped as such); for states that still allowed the use of single headlights only, the Turnpike Cruiser also used the then-standard singles setup.
+Although not legalized across the entire United States until 1958, "Quadri-Beam" dual headlamps were fitted as standard equipment, the only 1957 Mercury to do so, as well as one of very few cars from that year to be equipped as such.
+For states that still mandated single headlights, a standard setup was used.
 In place of contrasting paint, the scalloped tailfins were gold-anodized.
-Distinguished by its retractable "Breezeway" rear window, the Turnpike Cruiser received a separate roofline, along with a windshield curving into the roof; the windshield was among the first to use tint to reduce solar glare.
-As a consequence of the compound-curve design of the windshield, Mercury added rooftop ventilation intakes to the Turnpike Cruiser to cover a body seam, and unusually in a secondary function, each intake also housed a fake radio antenna, as the functional radio antenna was mounted on the passenger side front fender.
-Coupled with the retractable rear window, the Turnpike Cruiser was among the first cars to offer flow-through ventilation; air conditioning and power side windows were additional cost options.
+Along with its retractable "Breezeway" rear window, the Turnpike Cruiser received a separate roofline, with a windshield curving into the roof.
+The windshield was among the first to use tint to reduce solar glare.

+As a consequence of the compound-curve design of the windshield, Mercury added rooftop ventilation intakes to the Turnpike Cruiser to cover a body seam, and unusually in a secondary function, each intake housed a fake radio antenna, as the functional radio antenna was mounted on the passenger side front fender.
+Air conditioning and power side windows were additional cost options.
 For 1958, the Turnpike Cruiser adapted the styling changes of the Montclair and Monterey, shifting the grilles into the front bumper.
-The rear fascia multiple changes, as the gold-anodized trim was removed from the scalloped fins; "rocket-style" taillamps were added.
-To distinguish the model line from the Montclair (and Park Lane), the Turnpike Cruiser was given gold trim for its badging (including the Mercury "M" grille badge).
+The rear fascia saw multiple changes, as the gold-anodized trim was removed from the scalloped fins.
+"Rocket-style" tail lamps were added.
+To distinguish the model line from the Montclair and Park Lane, the Turnpike Cruiser was given gold trim for its badging, including the Mercury "M" grille badge.